 Hey, mama of an explosive kid, I know exactly what you are going thru.

-Needless to say, I’ve tried many things to calm them – and wouldn’t you know it, they’re both helped by different things.
+Needless to say, I’ve tried many things to calm my two explosive boys – and wouldn’t you know it, they’re both helped by different things.
 So, over the years, I’ve built up a pretty great tool box, full of lots of calming techniques.

 I love sharing ways to help calm an explosive child and even prevent the explosions from happening in the first place.
 I know how heart wrenching and difficult it can be to deal with your child’s explosive behavior.